-State: Nevada FFY: 2014 1.
-Calenda ar year of the coverage study: 2013 2. a.b.c.d.
+State: Nevada FFY: 2015 ۱.
+Calenda ar year of the coverage study: 2014 2. a.b.c.d.
 Unweighted percent coverage found: 95.2% Weighted percent coverage found: 95.2% Number of outlets found through canvassing: 1982 Number of outlets matched on the list frame: 1888 3. a.
 Describe how areas were defined. (e.g., census tracts, counties, etc.) Nevada uses the entire state as one area.
 This area was defined to assure a simple random selection of the sample with respect to various frontier and urban population levels within the state. b.
-Were any areas of the state excluded from sampling? ☐ Yes ☒ No If Yes, please explain.
-4. Please a nswer the following questions about the selection of canvassing areas. a.
+Were any areas of the state excluded from sampling? ☐ Yes ☐ No If Yes, please explain. ı.
+Please a Inswer the following questions about the selection of canvassing areas.
 Which category below best describes the sample design?
 (Check only one.)
 Census (Go to Question 6.)
-Unstratified statewide sample: Simple random sample (Respond to Part b.)
-Systematic random sample (Respond to Part b.)
-Single-stage cluster sample (Respond to Parts b and d.)
-Multistage cluster sample (Respond to Parts b and d.)
+Unstratified statewide sample: ☐ Simple random sample (Respond to Part b.) ☐ Systematic random sample (Respond to Part b.) ☐ Single-stage cluster sample (Respond to Parts b and d.) ☐ Multistage cluster sample (Respond to Parts b and d.)
 Stratified sample: Simple random sample (Respond to Parts b and c.)
-Systematic random sample (Respond to Parts b and c.)
-Single-stage cluster sample (Respond to Parts b, c, and d.)
-Multistage cluster sample (Respond to Parts b, c, and d.)
+Systematic random sample (Respond to Parts b and c.) ☐ Single-stage cluster sample (Respond to Parts b, c, and d.) ☐ Multistage cluster sample (Respond to Parts b, c, and d.)
 Other (Please describe and respond to Part b.)

 b.
-Describe the sampling methods. с.
+Describe the sampling methods. c.
 Provide a full description of the strata that were created. d.
 Provide a full description of how clusters were formed.
-5. orders of the selected areas clearly identified at the time of canvassing?
+5. Were be orders of the selected areas clearly identified at the time of canvassing?
 6. Were al l sampled areas visited by canvassing teams?
-Yes (Go to Question 7.) \square No (Respond to Parts a and b.) a.
+(Go to Question 7.)
+No (Respond to Parts a and b.) a.
 Was the subset of areas randomly chosen? ☐ Yes ☐ No b.
 Describe how the subsample of visited areas was drawn.
 Include the number of areas sampled and the number of areas canvassed.
-7. Were fie eld observers provided with a detailed map of the canvassing areas? ☐ Yes ⊠ No If No, de escribe the canvassing instructions given to the field observers. servers must perform checks at all new outlets that are not in the database and fill out co Compliance Check form which includes all relevant business information.
-8. Were fie eld observers instructed to find all outlets in the assigned area?
-Yes □ No If Yes, de spond to Question 9. escribe any instructions given to the field observers to ensure the entire area was ed, then go to Question 10. servers must perform checks at all new outlets that are not in the database and fill out co Compliance Check form which includes all relevant business information.

-9. If a full canvassing was not conducted:
+TT 04 7.
+Were in ☐ Yes eld observers provided with a detailed map of the canvassing areas? escribe the canvassing instructions given to the field observers. servers must perform checks at all new outlets that are not in the database and fill out co Compliance Check form which includes all relevant business information.
+8. Were fi eld observers instructed to find all outlets in the assigned area? ∑ Yes □ No If Yes, d espond to Question 9.
+The escribe any instructions given to the field observers to ensure the entire area was ed, then go to Question 10. servers must perform checks at all new outlets that are not in the database and fill out co Compliance Check form which includes all relevant business information.
+9. If a full canvassing was not conducted: a.
+How many predetermined outlets were to be observed in each area? b.
+What were the starting points for each area?
+C. Were these starting points randomly chosen?